-Storro credited a new pair of sunglasses -- which she said she bought just 20 minutes before the attack -- with saving her eyesight.
+Storro credits a new pair of sunglasses -- bought just 20 minutes before the attack -- with saving her eyesight.

-"God is watching over me," Storro, of Vancouver, told CNN affiliate KATU in Portland, Oregon, at the time.
+"God is watching over me," Storro, of Vancouver, Washington, told CNN affiliate KATU in Portland, Oregon, last week.
 "I believe in him.
 That his hands are on me and I can't live the rest of my life like that -- in fear.
 I can't let what she did to me wreck my life."

-Storro told KATU that she had stopped at a Vancouver Starbucks about 7:15 p.m., just after she had gone back to buy a pair of sunglasses that she had seen earlier.
+Storro told KATU that she had stopped at a Starbucks about 7:15 p.m.
+Monday, just after she had gone back to buy a pair of sunglasses that she had seen earlier.
 The woman walked up to her and said, "Hey pretty girl, do you want to drink this?"

-When Storro declined, the woman threw the contents of the cup in her face and ran off, Storro claimed at the time.
+When Storro declined, the woman threw the contents of the cup in her face and ran off.

 Storro said she spoke about the attack because she wants people to see what the woman did to her and to help authorities find the woman before she assaults someone else.